Two-field inflation from one complex scalar with symmetry breaking: Constraints from cosmological observations

-Let us move to the right panel of Figure~\ref{Figure:nsr}.
-When $m_{\chi}$ is sufficiently small, we can say that an increase of $N$ results in an increase of $n_s$ and a decrease of $r$.
-This is due to the fact that, in order to ensure the flatness of the inflaton potential during inflation, it is necessary for a larger value of $N$ to initiate the inflation from the part of flatter potential.
-In this region, the inflation driven by almost only the radial component $\phi$.
-On the other hand, if the Higgs potential is no longer dominant, the natural inflation occurs with a particular $m_{\chi}$, which leads to a large $r$.
-This behavior can be seen in the figure, and we can say that natural-like inflation also occurs for a large VEV as the single-field natural inflation.
-Finally, we discuss the relation between $\xi$ and the observables.
-When $m_{\chi}$ is sufficiently small, the Higgs potential is dominant, so a larger $\xi$ tilts the inflaton potential in the region of $\phi < v_{\phi}$.
-This results in smaller $n_{s}$ and larger $r$.
-Conversely, if the pNGB potential is the dominant one, a larger $\xi$ leads to a flatter inflaton potential, which in turn results in a smaller $r$.
-These can be read from the right panel of Figure~\ref{Figure:nsr}.
+Next, we discuss the case with a large symmetry-breaking scale (right panel of Figure~\ref{Figure:nsr}).
+When the soft-breaking mass $m_\chi$ is small, increasing $N$ enhances $n_s$ and suppresses $r$.
+This occurs because, to maintain the flatness of the potential during inflation, a larger $N$ requires the inflation to start from a flatter region of the potential.
+In this regime, inflation is driven almost entirely by the radial component $\phi$.
+When the Higgs potential ceases to dominate, natural inflation can occur for certain $m_\chi$ values, leading to larger $r$.
+This behavior can be seen in the figure, showing that natural-like inflation also arises for large $v_\phi$, similar to single-field natural inflation.
+Finally, regarding the dependence on $\xi$, when $m_\chi$ is small and the Higgs potential dominates, a larger $\xi$ tilts the potential in the region $\phi < v_{\phi}$, resulting in smaller $n_s$ and larger $r$.
+In contrast, when the pNGB potential dominates, a larger $\xi$ flattens the inflaton potential, producing smaller $r$.
+These trends can be observed in the right panel of Figure~\ref{Figure:nsr}.